russodanielp/PubChemQSAR/README.md

 PubChemQSAR is a Python program that can build Quantitative Structure Activity Relationship (QSAR) models from any given PubChem Assay Identifier (AID).
-Given the PubChem AID, PubChemQSAR grab compound assay responses and structural information.
-It will the clean the data, balance the active to inactive ration, and train a classification model using 5-fold cross validation on any of 5 machine learning algorithms (Random Forest, Support Vector Machine, Naive Bayes, Logistic Regression, and kNN).
+Given the PubChem AID, PubChemQSAR will obtain compound assay responses and structural information.
+It will the clean the data, balance the active to inactive ratio, and train a classification model using 5-fold cross validation on any of 5 machine learning algorithms (Random Forest, Support Vector Machine, Naive Bayes, Logistic Regression, and kNN).

- Example usage:
+An example of building a Random Forest model for PubChem AID 101 is as follows:

  ```bash
  python build_QSAR_model.py -a 101 -m rf